I take responsibility: Your role in clinical governance

 In healthcare, keeping the people who are receiving care safe is not the responsibility of just one person, team, or department.
 It’s also not just the responsibility of those delivering the care—it falls on all of us.
 Whether you’re in leadership, at the point-of-care, or supporting the care process behind the scenes, you have a role to play in ensuring that the people being cared for in your organisation are safe.

-AICG embraces the mantra "I am responsible" when it comes to clinical governance.
+AICG embraces the mantra "I take responsibility" when it comes to clinical governance.
 This reflects a culture where everyone in the organisation—whether directly or indirectly involved in care delivery—takes personal ownership of their role in ensuring the well-being and safety of everyone.
-You can read more about the impact and importance of “I am responsible” here.
+You can read more about the impact and importance of “I take responsibility” here.

 But how exactly do you contribute?
 The answer lies in the everyday actions you take: